circinusX1/rssh_client/README.md

 ./make.sh or ./make_arm.sh  for nano pi r-pi and bbb, (iMX not tested) sudo ./install.sh

 # follow the steps
-cat /etc/.meiot_rev_cred  # to  see your device id login and web authorizarion (this are not mylinuz.com credentials).

-#check if the service is running
+# check if the service is running
 :~/rssh_client$ ps ax | grep meiotrev
 20196 ?
 Ssl    0:00 /usr/local/bin/meiotrev https://mylinuz.com ** **

-# the service log is in: /var/log/meiotrev.log
+# the service logs are: /var/log/meiotrev.log

 ```